dahanbn/Yet-Another-Launcher/README.md

 ```

 ## License
 The plugin is licensed under the GNU GENERAL PUBLIC LICENSE, Version 3, 29 June 2007.
-In detail you can read the licensing terms in the file `[LICENSE](LICENSE)`.
+In detail you can read the licensing terms in the file [LICENSE](LICENSE).